joris1724/vzome-sharing/_posts/2025-05-13-Tesseract-Truncations-17-42-31.md

 {% endcomment %}

-Some projections can be modelled exactly in vZome's golden field, and can be build with Zometool blue, green and yellow struts:
+Some projections can be modelled exactly in vZome's golden field, and can be build with Zometool blue, green and yellow struts only:
 <ul>
-<li>bitruncated tesseract centered on a truncated tetrahedron
-<li>cantellated tesseract centered on a octahedron
-<li>cantitruncated tesseract centered on a truncated tetrahedron
-<li>omnitruncated tesseract centered on a rhombicuboctahedron
 <li>rectified tesseract centered on a cuboctahedron
 <li>rectified tesseract centered on a tetrahedron
+<li>cantellated tesseract centered on a octahedron
 <li>runcinated tesseract centered on a cube
+<li>bitruncated tesseract centered on a truncated octahedron
+<li>bitruncated tesseract centered on a truncated tetrahedron
+<li>cantitruncated tesseract centered on a truncated tetrahedron
 <li>runcitruncated tesseract centered on a cuboctahedron
+<li>omnitruncated tesseract centered on a truncated octahedron
 </ul>

 Some projections can be build exactly with Zometool, using blue, green, yellow and blue(-length)-green(-orbit) struts:
 <ul>
-bg<li>bitruncated tesseract centered on a truncated octahedron bg<li>omnitruncated tesseract centered on a rhombitrucated cuboctahedron bg<li>truncated tesseract centered on a truncated cube
+<li>omnitruncated tesseract centered on a rhombitrucated cuboctahedron
 </ul>

 Some projections can also be build with Zometool, if green(-length)-blue(-orbit) struts are available:
 <ul>
+<li>truncated tesseract centered on a truncated cube
+<li>cantellated tesseract centered on a rhombicuboctahedron
-gb<li>cantitruncated tesseract centered on a rhombitrucated cuboctahedron gb<li>cantellated tesseract centered on a cuboctahedron gb<li>omnitruncated tesseract centered on a octagonal prism gb<li>prismarombated tesseract centered on a rhombicuboctahedron gb<li>runcitruncated tesseract centered on a truncated cube
+<li>cantitruncated tesseract centered on a rhombitrucated cuboctahedron
+<li>runcitruncated tesseract centered on a truncated cube
+<li>omnitruncated tesseract centered on a octagonal prism
+<li>prismarombated tesseract centered on a rhombicuboctahedron
 </ul>

-<ul>The remaining projection require both yellow and blue-green and green-blue struts:
+<ul>The remaining projections require both blue-green and green-blue struts:
-gb,bg<li>prismarombated tesseract centered on a cube gb,bg<li>runcitruncated tesseract centered on a octagonal prism gb,hg,bg<li>truncated tesseract centered on a tetrahedron
+<li>truncated tesseract centered on a tetrahedron
+<li>runcitruncated tesseract centered on a octagonal prism
+<li>prismarombated tesseract centered on a cube
 </ul>